 An example of the versatility of this approach is evident in the ability to prepare the molecular equivalent of a "Rubik's Cube" termed a "Rubik's Sphere" (pictured in the upper left hand corner of this page).
 The Rubik's Sphere can be envisioned by considering the grafting of building blocks, or spherelets (analogous to cubelets), with differing terminal functionality to the surface of a spherical polymer (a dendrimer) whereby the properties of bond and branch rotation produce a dynamic and heterogeneous surface.
 Ramifications include the potential for terminal groups or units to rotate to 'separated' or 'adjacent' conformations which in turn affords the foundation to begin to control relative functional group positional parameters in large molecules.
 Other current projects in our laboratories involve the preparation of ligands with multiple metal attachment sites configured to facilitate the self-assembly of higher order architectures that span the organic-inorganic interface.

 Synthetic efforts are also focused on the self-assembly of multiple metal arrays, where the metal juxtaposition is strictly controlled.
-This has led to the development of protocols that facilitate the creation of nanoscale, polymetal materials capable of acting as electron storage devices.
-To date, Ru-, Fe-, and Os-based arrays have been prepared, along with some mixed-metal constructs.
-Construction of these unique assemblies is predicated on the development of building blocks possessing architectural elements that allow the self-assembly process, such as the 120 degree terpyridine-terpyridine positioning that can easliy be incorporated into bisterpyridine ligands.
+This has led to the development of protocols that facilitate the creation of nanoscale, polymetal materials capable of acting as nanoscale energy storage devices.
+To date, numerous Ru-, Fe-, Cd-, Zn-, and Os-based arrays have been prepared, along with some mixed-metal constructs.
+Construction of these unique assemblies is predicated on the development of suitable building blocks possessing architectural elements that facilitate self-assembly, such as found in our bisterpyridine ligands possessing 120 degree terpyridine-terpyridine positioning.

-The self-assembly process is well-suited to the construction of materials possessing repeating molecular motifs at differing size scales.
+The self-assembly process is well-suited to the construction of materials possessing repeating molecular motifs, or shapes, at differing size scales.
 Thus, the construction of non-dendritic, "Fractal" molecular architectures is also a prime target in our laboratories.
+Fractal materials are an extension of dendritic architecture which has been shown to exhibit fractal characteristics.

 ^ back to top ^